 The total amount budgeted in FY 2017 for this program is \$20,385.
-This represents a decrease of \$72,750 compared with the FY 2016 budgeted amount of \$93,135.
-The program resources included in this budget are detailed below.
+This is a decrease of \$72,750 compared to the FY 2016 budgeted amount of \$93,135, and is attributed to reduced federal funding for the McKinney-Vento Homeless Education Grant.
+The resources that are included in this budget are detailed below.